Los Rodríguez: History

-But it was their 1993 album Sin Documentos that brought the group to the hit parade.
-With songs as Dulce condena, Sin documentos, Mi rock perdido, and Me estás atrapando otra vez.
+Their 1993 album Sin documentos brought the band to the hit parade.
+With songs as "Dulce condena", "Sin documentos", "Mi rock perdido", and "Me estás atrapando otra vez".

 The next album, 1995's Palabras más, palabras menos, was another success.
-The album contains Mucho Mejor (with Coque Malla), Todavía una canción de amor (with lyrics by Joaquín Sabina, whom they toured with that year) and Milonga del marinero y el capitán.
+The album contains "Mucho Mejor" (with Coque Malla), "Todavía una canción de amor" (with lyrics by Joaquín Sabina, whom they toured with that year) and "Milonga del marinero y el capitán".

 In 1997 they released Hasta luego, a compilation album, and went on tour.
 The band broke apart due to economic conflicts.

 Julian Infante was diagnosed with HIV/AIDS and died on 4 December 2000 in a clinic in Madrid.

 On 29 November 2007, Daniel Zamora (the last bass guitar player of the band) committed suicide in his hometown Palafrugell.

 Music

-Their music is a fusion of different styles as flamenco, rumba, bolero, ranchera, milonga, funk, blues.
+Their music is a fusion of different styles including rock, rumba, bolero, ranchera, milonga, funk and blues.

-Despite their short career, their great success inspired a revolution in the Spanish pop music market, returning attention to groups that sing in Spanish (and bands with Spanish roots).
+Despite their short career, their success contributed to the Spanish music market returning attention to bands that sing in Spanish and have Spanish roots.